 Not Knowing How To Feel…

 You see, I have been in recovery from anorexia and bulimia for over three and a half years.
-I am farther into recovery than I have ever been, after struggling with an eating disorder for more than two decades of my life.
-I am also at the heaviest weight I have ever been.
+I‘m farther into recovery than I have ever been, after struggling with an eating disorder for more than two decades of my life.
+Also, I am at the heaviest weight I have ever been.
 I know I am recovering.
-I know I am doing well.
-I am healthier and feel better than I have in decades.
+That I am doing well.
+And that I am healthier and feel better than I have in decades.

 And yet, three days after this exchange with my favorite cashier at Target, I am still thinking about her comment.
 It rolls around inside of my head, bouncing off the walls of my skull.
 Within minutes I question everything.
 Maybe she’s right… maybe I have lost weight?
 (I no longer own a scale.)
 What if she is right?
 And why do I feel this sudden jolt of exhilaration at the possibility?
 No, there is NO way she is right.
-Maybe she is lying because I clearly have GAINED weight and she feels badly for me.
+Maybe she is lying, because I clearly have GAINED weight.
+Perhaps she feels badly for me.

 Fact Check Time:

 I don’t know if I have lost weight or not.
 I don’t know if my friend at Target really believes I have lost weight.
 And I don’t know why part of me still really really wants her to be right.
 I don’t know if we, as a society, will ever reach the point where we break free of the lies of diet culture that tell us thinner is better.

 But I DO understand you can never know exactly what is going on deep within another person.